rain1024/mono-bazel/README.md

 This rule concatenates the contents of `input.txt` into `output.txt` and appends a charming message, ensuring your build process is both efficient and adorable.

-To build the `cute` project, use the following Bazel command:
+To build the [`cute`](https://github.com/rain1024/mono-bazel/tree/main/projects/cute) project, use the following bazel command:

 ```sh
 $ bazel build //projects/cute